Sam1522/Bitcoin_Time_Series_Prediction/README.md

 Identify the highest volume recorded by Bitcoin (USD).
 Identify the lowest volume recorded by Bitcoin (USD).

-THe following were the steps followed in this exercise Web Scraping : This was done using beautiful soup Exploratory data analysis : univariate, bivariate and multivariate analysis on the data variables.
+The following were the steps followed in this exercise Web Scraping : This was done using beautiful soup Exploratory data analysis : univariate, bivariate and multivariate analysis on the data variables.
 Feature Scaling